In the last 2 years, I’ve audited a lot of Google Ads accounts. And, after reviewing thousands of accounts, you start to notice a few trends.

 2. Keyword Drain

 Here’s where things start to get really interesting.
-Looking at the 1,000 or so companies that had conversion tracking in place, I discovered that—on average—all of the conversions in an AdWords account come from just 9% of the account’s keywords.
+Looking at the 1,000 or so companies that had conversion tracking in place, I discovered that—on average—all of the conversions in a Google Ads account come from just 9% of the account’s keywords.

 Yes, you read that right—all of the conversions.